ziydayton/Get-CleanDataFinalProject/README.md

 ###     The third file of interest is the AverageMeasures.txt.
 The measures from the "Human Activity Recognition Using Smartphones Data Set" were filtered by those measure that were means or standard deviations.
 The script "run_analysis.R" merges the test and train data sets and then finds the average of the 86 mean and standard deviation (std) variable for a Subject and their respective Activity.
 This code book summarizes the variables (columns) in the tidy data produced by the run_analysis.R script.
 NOTE:  The assertation that the produced data, "AverageMeasures.txt", is tidy because it fulfills the the 4 applicable traits of a tidy data set; (1) Each measured variable is in one column, (2) Each different observation of that variable is in a different row, (3) Each kind of variable can form its own table, and (4) There are column(s) in the table that link to variables.
 [Criteria derived from the Coursera, Get & Clean Data, course material.]

 ###     The fourth file is the CodeBook.txt.
 This code book summarized the data/variables in the AverageMeasures.txt to aid further development or use of this summarized data.

+## Thank you for reading and Happy Analysis!